ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 Preprocessing
 -------------

-msConvert is a command-line/ GUI tool that is used to convert between various mass spectroscopy data formats, developed and maintained by proteoWizard.
+msConvert is a command-line/GUI tool that is used to convert between various mass spectroscopy data formats, developed and maintained by proteoWizard.
 Raw data files obtained from mass spectrometers need to be converted to certain acceptable formats before processing in El-MAVEN.

 **Input**